 - The cookies placed by third parties are subject to the privacy policies of these third parties.
-The Parties have no control over these cookies.
+The Party have no control over these cookies.

 - If you do not wish to receive any cookies, you may set your browser to refuse them; go to the browser's help menu for instructions.
 Please note that some features of the PHN Support Program website may not work if cookies are disabled.

 5. What types of personal information do we collect and why?